Total Overkill System

 - Will also do a great job running MS FS 2020 at Ultra settings

 Intel's Comet Lake CPUs are the 10th generation, so all of the chips start with "10".
 The i5-10400, i7-10700K, i9-10900k are a few examples.
 With this PC, we have concentrated on Intel's unlocked "K" varients of the i9 CPU.
 This allows them to boost up to and over 5GHz.
 This makes for outstanding performance in your choice of flight simulator.
+We also have an option for the 11th gen, but it has two fewer cores and could be considered a downgrade by some.

 The system is VR-Ready.
 So, if you decide to go for the Oculus Rift or HTC Vive VR Headset, you'll have all of the power you need.